kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 assist with signature-writing and we highly recommend becoming familiar with what helper functions are available to you (found in the
 [Signature class](https://github.com/kevoreilly/CAPEv2/blob/master/lib/cuckoo/common/abstracts.py))
 before you start writing signatures.
+Some documentation for :ref:`Helpers` can be found below.

 In the example above, the helper function is used to walk through all of the accessed files in the summary and check if there are any files ending with "*.exe*".
 If there is at least one, then the helper function will return ``True``;